 Cherokee and Native American Collection

-Our Native American room stands in homage to Navajo crafters of rugs, blankets, and silver turquoise jewelry – artifacts that are central to the national cultural narrative of the Navajo people – their triumphs and unbearable tragedies.
-Find out why Teddy Roosevelt said that William Taylor Shelton “has done more for the Navajo than any other living man.”
+Our Native American room stands in homage to Cherokee and Navajo crafters of rugs, blankets, and silver turquoise jewelry – artifacts that are central to the national cultural narrative of the Cherokee and Navajo people – their triumphs and unbearable tragedies.

 Visit our extensive collection of basketry including Cherokee, Navajo, Hopi, coastal Carolina sweetgrass, and pine needle weaving.
 The handiwork speaks to the need for utilitarian implements, the historical necessity of making them from what you have on hand, and the vision to turn them into incredible works of art!